-The JBL Tune 125TWS Truly Wireless are simple truly wireless headphones.
+The JBL Tune 125TWS Truly Wireless are simple, truly wireless headphones.
 They have a well-balanced sound profile, decent passive noise isolation capability, and a compact, lightweight design that makes them easy to carry around.
-Unfortunately, they lack any sort of sound customization features and have a very limited control scheme, not to mention high wireless latency on some devices.
-Still, if you're looking for a pair of truly wireless headphones that can be used to listen to most types of audio content, they're a good option.
+Unfortunately, they lack any sound customization features and have a very limited control scheme, not to mention high wireless latency with PCs as well as Android and iOS devices.
+Still, if you're looking for a pair of truly wireless headphones that you can use to listen to most types of audio content, they're a good option.

 The JBL Tune 125 TWS are satisfactory for neutral sound.
 They have a well-balanced sound profile with just a touch of extra bass, which should give EDM and hip-hop tracks a bit of extra thump and rumble without overwhelming delicate vocals or instrumentals.
 Unfortunately, they have a very closed-off passive soundstage and don't have a companion app with an EQ to fine-tune your listening experience.

 The JBL Tune 125 TWS are decent for commuting and traveling.
 They're lightweight and easy to carry around and feel reasonably well-made.
 While they may not block out the low rumble of bus or plane engines, you shouldn't hear much chatter from other commuters.
 Unfortunately, their control scheme doesn't support on-the-fly volume adjustments, and their deep in-ear fit may not suit all listeners.